unibeninterns/django-backend/README.md

-# DRID USER API: Robust User Management & Authentication
+# DRID Learning Platform API

 ## Overview
-This project serves as a comprehensive backend API built with **Django** and **Django REST Framework**, designed for secure and efficient user management, including robust authentication through **JWT (JSON Web Tokens)** and seamless **Google OAuth2** integration.
+This project is a robust backend API for a learning management system, built with Django and Django REST Framework.
+It provides comprehensive functionalities for user management, course delivery, assessments, and administrative operations, leveraging JWT for secure authentication and a custom user model.

 ## Features
-- **Django**: Provides a high-level Python web framework for rapid development and clean design.
-- **Django REST Framework (DRF)**: Enables building powerful and flexible Web APIs quickly and efficiently.
-- **Django Simple JWT**: Implements stateless, token-based authentication for enhanced security and scalability.
-- **Django Allauth**: Offers a comprehensive set of Django applications for authentication, including local user accounts and social authentication providers.
-- **Google OAuth2**: Facilitates quick and easy social logins via Google.
+- **User Authentication & Authorization**: Implements a custom user model with secure registration, login, password management, and social login (Google OAuth2) via `dj-rest-auth` and `django-allauth`.
+Utilizes JSON Web Tokens (JWT) for stateless authentication.
+- **Role-Based Access Control**: Differentiates user permissions (Admin, Student) to control access to various API resources, ensuring data integrity and security.
+- **Course Management**: Full CRUD operations for managing courses, modules, lessons, and diverse content items (video, PDF, quiz, text).
+- **Assessment System**: Supports creation and submission of quizzes, including multiple-choice, true/false, and essay questions.
+Tracks student scores and submissions.
+- **Payment & Enrollment**: Manages user enrollments into courses and tracks payment information, allowing for secure and organized course access.
+- **Capstone Projects**: Facilitates the submission and grading of capstone projects by students.
+- **Live Sessions**: Enables scheduling and management of live online sessions linked to specific course modules.
-- **CORS Headers**: Manages Cross-Origin Resource Sharing to allow secure requests from different origins.
+- **CORS Handling**: Configured to manage Cross-Origin Resource Sharing for seamless frontend integration.
-- **SQLite**: Utilized as the default lightweight database for development environments.
+- **Database**: Uses SQLite for development, easily configurable for production databases like PostgreSQL.

 ## Getting Started
-To set up and run the DRID API backend on your local machine, follow these step-by-step instructions.
+To set up the DRID Learning Platform API backend locally for development:

 ### Installation
 🚀 First, clone the repository to your local machine: